mtuomiko/traffic-history/README.md

 Project is a multi-module Maven project with a fairly generic API / service / DAO layer split of functionality (even though Maven won't enforce visibility between modules).
 In addition, there's the `common` module for DTO models and the `gen` module for API interface and model generation from OpenAPI specifications.

 The repository also contains a separate [station-update-function](station-update-function/) folder which defines another Quarkus project providing a Google Cloud Function for updating station information.
-The function project is not programmatically part of the root project and could just as well be a separate Git repository / a Git submodule, but it was handled in this way for simplicity.
-Ideally the function project would share code with the main project to guarantee, for example, the same data structure on the DAO level.
+Ideally the function project would share code directly with the main project to guarantee, for example, the same data structure on the DAO level.
+The code sharing is currently done with a library module `datastore` which both the main project and the function project use.
+This creates some difficulty in handling the dependencies as the library project isn't published in any real repository.

+Datastore

 ## Containerized